lmweber/diffcyt/README.md

 ## How to install

-The package will be submitted to Bioconductor soon.
-For now, it can be installed from GitHub.
+The package will be submitted to Bioconductor (soon).
+It can also be installed from GitHub.

 The Bioconductor installer (`biocLite`) can be used to install from GitHub.
 This will install all dependencies from both CRAN and Bioconductor.